 The 200m freestyle event is a test of power and endurance.
 Competitors line up in heats according to their fastest times and are awarded points based on their finishing times.

 The start list for the fencing bonus round is based on the result of the fencing ranking round.
 The format is elimination and bouts last 30 seconds.
 Each victory achieved by an athlete adds a point to their score from the ranking round.

 Athletes must ride an unfamiliar horse over a show jumping course without incurring penalties and within the allotted time.
 In the standalone sport of equestrian, riders and horses train together for years; in modern pentathlon, competitors are paired with their horses in a draw just 20 minutes before they compete.
 This challenge is unique in the world of sport and is one of the aspects that gives modern pentathlon its special character.

-Competitors are ranked according to their score from the first three disciplines with the leader going first.
+Competitors are ranked according to their score from the first three disciplines, with the leader going first.
 One point equals a one-second advantage.
-In this final combined event, athletes must complete four circuits of shooting five targets from a distance of 10 metres within 50 seconds using a laser pistol, and running 800m.
+In this final combined event, athletes must complete four circuits shooting five targets from a distance of 10m within 50 seconds using a laser pistol, and running 800m.
 The challenge is to maintain a good speed then catch your breath to shoot calmly and carefully.
 These transitions between rapid motion and complete focus make for some of the sport's most compelling moments and often the medals are decided in a sprint to the line in the final metres.

 Full of western promise

 The countries of western and eastern Europe have dominated Olympic Modern Pentathlon, with Hungary and Sweden particularly prominent.
 Indeed, between the Stockholm 1912 and Los Angeles 1932 Games, Swedish athletes won 13 of the 15 medals available.